Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-Bad Fuel Filter Symptoms
+Clogged Fuel Filter Symptoms

-Yes, fuel filters don't last forever.
+Fuel filters don't last forever.

-Over time the filter element clogs, restricting and blocking fuel flow.
+Over time, the filter element clogs, restricting and blocking fuel flow.
 That's why most manufacturers suggest fuel filter service intervals as part of your car's preventive maintenance.

 Signs of a Clogging Fuel Filter

-The fuel filter removes abrasive particles, sediment, rust, dirt and other contaminants from the fuel stream that can upset the operation of a carburetor, fuel injector or diesel injection pump, and ultimately affect engine performance.
+The fuel filter removes abrasive particles, sediment, rust, dirt, and other contaminants from the fuel stream that can upset the operation of a carburetor, fuel injector, or diesel injection pump, and ultimately affect engine performance.
 As driving miles accumulate, these particles spread over and stick to the filter element.

-* As particles start to clog the filter, the rate of fuel supply begins to decrease.
+- Engine hesitation or misfiring: As particles start to clog the filter, the rate of fuel supply begins to decrease.
 You may not notice it while driving in stop-and-go traffic, but as soon as you accelerate to highway speeds, the engine hesitates or misfires—the rate of fuel fed to the engine can't meet the most demanding needs of your engine.

 Allowing unfiltered fuel to pass can wreak havoc with your engine, as hard particles can scratch cylinder walls before impurities begin to shut off your carburetor or fuel injectors.
 Later on, you'll have to deal with a more expensive repair.

-The Fuel Pump Restrainer
+Clogging Fuel Pump Restrainer

 You can see similar symptoms to those of a restricted or clogged in-line fuel filter when the in-tank fuel pump restrainer (or mesh filter) begins to clog as well.